aradianoff/recaptchacontact/README.md

 # Grav reCAPTCHA Contact Plugin

 `reCAPTCHA Contact` is a [Grav](http://github.com/getgrav/grav) v0.9.33+ plugin based in the [Simple Contact](https://github.com/nunopress/grav-plugin-simple_contact) plugin from NunoPress LLC that adds a contact form in Grav pages with [Google reCAPTCHA](https://www.google.com/recaptcha/) validation to filter Spam Robots and multilang support.
-Currently both Spanish (es) and English (en) are supported by default.
+Currently both Spanish (es) and English (en) translations are included by default.

 # Installation

 Installing the plugin can be done in one of two ways.
 Our GPM (Grav Package Manager) installation method enables you to quickly and easily install the plugin with a simple terminal command, while the manual method enables you to do so via a zip file.

-## GPM Installation (Currently not available)
+## GPM Installation (preferred)

 The simplest way to install this plugin is via the [Grav Package Manager (GPM)](http://learn.getgrav.org/advanced/grav-gpm) through your system's Terminal (also called the command line).
 From the root of your Grav install type: